 - 8 drops wintergreen essential oil

-- 7 drops cilantro essential oil
+- 7 drops cilantro essential oil (or coriander oil)

 - 7 drops basil essential oil

 - Top off with a carrier oil such as fractionated coconut oil

 Roll this on areas of tension, such as on temples or wrists and inhale deeply as needed.
 You can also diffuse any combination of these oils to help relieve tension for the whole classroom as well.

 Another great choice is the Tension Relief synergy from Plant Therapy.
 I like to apply it to my temples, forehead and back of my neck – it takes the tension right away!